Skip to content

 Figure 4: ZQCL (Source: Micron Datasheet)

-ZQ Calibration is related to the data pins [DQ].
+ZQ Calibration is related to the data pins DQ.
 To understand what ZQ calibration does and why it is required, we need to first look at the circuit behind each DQ pin.
 Remember, the DQ pin is bidirectional.
 It is responsible for sending data back during reads and receiving data during writes.

 DQ calibration block